ksu-cs-textbooks/cis300/content/homework/jjfhhsduuerqo1239jas/hw2-connectFour-description.md

 ### GamePiece Class

-The **GamePiece** class is a public class that represents a chip the player places in the board:
+The **GamePiece** class is a public class that represents a chip the player places in the board.
+Note that if it is not already there, you will need to add `using System.Drawing;` at the top of the file in order to utilize the `Color` data type.

 #### Properties